How to say 'no' to executives (without killing your career)

 MJ let that sink in.
 Then, he moved in with the pivot.

 "Or, we take a hybrid approach.
-We move fulfillment and inventory first—where cloud gives us the biggest advantage.
+We move fulfillment and inventory first, where the cloud gives us the biggest advantage.
 Then we expand."

 Because executives don’t respond to resistance.